ericoporto/ags-manual-wiki/FAQ.md

 A. In AGS the Room events and Object (Character, GUI, and so on) interactions must be "wired" to the script using the event grid.
 This is true for all events, so for example a 'room_Load' script function won't trigger if it's not wired on the room events.

 Open the Editor, load the room or select the object, then under the object properties, in events, the field should be filled with the function to execute.
-If it's empty, clicking on the three dots button (...) the respective script will be open with the a new function for you to fill the details.
+If it's empty, clicking on the three dots button (...) the respective script will be open with the new function for you to fill the details.
 If it has a value, clicking on the same button will direct you to it on the respective script file.
 Optionally, you may type or copy the existing function's name into the field.
 But it's usually easier to click on the three dots button of the event you want to implement, which will generate the function in the script file for you.

 ---